-With twenty years of clinical history, PEEK-OPTIMATM Natural polymer is the first medical-grade PEEK used in spinal fusion surgeries.
+With over twenty years of clinical history, PEEK-OPTIMATM Natural polymer is the first medical-grade PEEK used in spinal fusion surgeries.
 PEEK is currently the most widely used biomaterial for interbody fusion, accounting for 62% of all devices used in 2018.1 Clinical studies suggest that PEEK-OPTIMATM performs as well as, or better than, interbody fusion devices made of metals or bone, while providing some distinct clinical advantages over competing biomaterials including:

 Invibio continues to revolutionize the spinal fusion market with the introduction of PEEK-OPTIMATM HA Enhanced.
 Hydroxyapatite (HA), a well-known osteoconductive material that enhances bone apposition, is fully integrated, not coated, into the PEEK-OPTIMATM matrix, making it available on all surfaces of a finished device.
 While offering all of the benefits of PEEK-OPTIMATM Natural, pre-clinical studies have demonstrated potential performance advantages when comparing PEEK-OPTIMA HA Enhanced against PEEK-OPTIMA Natural including:

 Early clinical results for cervical and lumbar spinal fusion indicate potential benefits and reveal specific improvements as observed by surgeons4:

 Learn more about the potential clinical advantages and positive clinical outcomes in treating patients with PEEK-OPTIMA HA Enhanced devices for lumbar and cervical spinal fusions